jasonrandrews/arm-software-developers/content/en/ide/armds.md

 ## Setting up product license {#license}

-All Arm Fast Models are license managed, and are enabled by a [Success Kit](https://www.arm.com/products/development-tools/success-kits).
+Arm Development Studio is license managed.
+The licenses are enabled by a [Success Kit](https://www.arm.com/products/development-tools/success-kits).

 Since Arm Development Studio version 2022.0 and 2022.a, Arm User-based licensing (UBL) is supported.
 To check if you have such a license enabled, use the `armlm inspect` command.
 If a license is reported, then you are ready to use Arm Development Studio (and other Arm tools).